BerriAI/litellm/docs/input.md

 **`stream`**
 <span style="color:gray; font-size: 0.8em;">boolean</span>  <span style="color:gray; font-size: 0.8em;">Optional, Defaults to false</span><br>
 If set, partial message deltas will be sent, like in ChatGPT.
-Tokens will be sent as data-only server-sent events as they become available, with the stream terminated by a data: [DONE] message.
-Example Python code.
+Tokens will be sent as data-only server-sent events as they become available, with the stream terminated by a `data: [DONE]` message.
 <br>

 ---